balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 The client may submit one or more blocks to be appended, the order of which they appear in the request representing the order in which they should be appended.
 The KMS will validate that the antecedent hash of the first block matches the hash of the last block of the current chain, and that the antecedent of each subsequent block matches the hash of the previous block.
 The KMS will also validate that each block is signed by an entity that qualifies as a member of the chain.
 If any of these checks fails, the KMS will fail the request in its entirety.

-The request message conforms to the basic request message structure, where the method is "post", and the uri is that of the GMBC.
+The request message conforms to the basic request message structure, where the method is "post", and the uri is that of the genesis block of the GMBC to which the provided block should be appended.

 Request payload definition: